jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 For more details see "[The Weight Lifting Exercises Dataset](http://groupware.les.inf.puc-rio.br/har#weight_lifting_exercises)"
 </aside>

-In contrast to other HAR studies, the one that generated the datasets[^velloso] attempts not to distinguish *what* activity is being done, but rather to assess *how well* is the activity being performed.
+In contrast to other HAR studies, the one that generated the datasets[^velloso] does not attempt to distinguish *what* activity is being done, but rather to assess *how well* is the activity being performed.

 [^velloso]: Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. [Qualitative Activity Recognition of Weight Lifting Exercises](http://groupware.les.inf.puc-rio.br/public/papers/2013.Velloso.QAR-WLE.pdf).
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.

 <aside>
 **Figure  1: Location of body sensors**[^sensors]